-Regarding monitoring and reporting on ESG management (i.e. additional ESG indicators) of each project, the Issuer will report at corporate level only, apart from any potential litigation related to ESG matters observed at project level.
-Eligible Green Projects are fully integrated in each business unit, covered by the overall annual group reporting, which is disclosed in the annual Itegrated Report and dedicated web pages, available on the Issuer website.
-We have recommended to reinforce disclosure at project level and reporting related to projects ESG management.
+Regarding monitoring and reporting on ESG management (i.e. additional ESG indicators) of each project, the Issuer will report at corporate level only, through its annual Integrated Report, apart from any potential litigation related to ESG matters observed at project level.
+Eligible Green Projects are fully integrated in each business unit, covered by the overall annual group reporting, which is disclosed in the annual Integrated Report and dedicated web pages, available on the Issuer website.
+We have recommended reinforcing disclosure at project level and reporting related to projects ESG management.